9 Ways You Might Not Have Thought of to Pay for Massage School!

-1. Financing through the school: ASOM offers a variety of in-house payment plans!
+1. Financing through the school: Arlington School Of Massage offers a variety of in-house payment plans!
 We work with each student to see which plan would be the best for them.

-2. GI Bill: ASOM is now able to accept the GI Bill.
-Veterans who are interested in furthering their education can use their GI bill.
+2. GI Bill (R): Arlington School Of Massage is now able to accept the GI Bill (R).
+Veterans who are interested in furthering their education can use their GI bill (R).
 We have a staff member dedicated to working with veterans to find out their eligibility for schooling.

-4. Bank Loan: Now traditionally, banks don’t offer personal student loans.
-Recently a few credit union banks (such as BECU) have started to offer personal student loans.
+4. Federal Accreditation: Since Arlington School Of Massage is now federally accredited, students have the ability to apply for more help!
+While we aren't able to accept FASFSA just yet, Bank loans are more available.
+Traditionally banks don’t offer personal student loans but recently a few credit union banks (such as BECU) have started to offer personal student loans.
 In the past, students had been able to apply for a personal loan and could pay for school (or at least a hefty portion of it) that way.
 This way the loan payments are easier during the months while you are in school and tend to have a lower APR.
 Check out your local banks to see if they can do anything for you and find out which one would be your best option!

 5. Employer education benefits: Not all places of work will pay for education like Boeing or other large companies, but it is worth checking into.
 Some companies will help for tuition such a chiropractic offices and smaller clinics.
 A few places like Massage Envy and Hand & Stone both offer to help pay back tuition when working for them.